 Trim, bleed and quiet areas

-Similarly, when printing 4 color CMYK ink from metal plates in very high volume offset print runs, it’s possible for colors to move very slightly.
-To help prevent this, we strategically print lighter colors first, followed by the darker colors, to ensure you don’t see white lines between two blocks of color if any manufacturing variance occurs.
+Similarly, colors can move when printing 4-color CMYK ink from metal plates in high-volume litho print runs.
+To help prevent this, we strategically print lighter colors first, followed by the darker colors, to avoid white lines between two blocks of color appearing if any manufacturing variance occurs.